Slave quarters in the United States: Scholarship and preservation

 Former slave quarters are valuable resources for archaeologists studying daily life under slavery and expressions of cultural identity amongst the enslaved.

 The still-extant Historical American Buildings Survey, originally established as a New Deal work-relief program, created an important photographic and documentary record of 485 slave houses.
-Current surveys of this historically significant building form include the Alabama Black Belt Slave Housing Survey, the Virginia Slave House Project, and architect Joseph "Jobie" Hill's Slave Dwelling Database.
+Current surveys of this historically significant building form include the Alabama Black Belt Slave Housing Survey; the Virginia Slave House Project; Joseph McGill's Sleeping With the Ancestors Project out of Charleston, South Carolina; and architect Jobie Hill's Slave Dwelling Database.
 Types of nails used, the thickness of any surviving glass, and the techniques used to saw lumber are used to date antebellum structures that may have been slave quarters.

 There is significant variation in how historic sites interpret former slave quarters for visitors.